Notice of Privacy Practices

 A participant has the right to request an “accounting” of certain disclosures of his or her protected health information.
 The accounting will not include (1) disclosures for purposes of treatment, payment, or health care operations; (2) disclosures made to a participant; (3) disclosures made pursuant to a participant’s authorization; (4) disclosures made to friends or family in a participant’s presence or because of an emergency; (5) disclosures for national security purposes; and (6) disclosures incidental to otherwise permissible disclosures.

 To request this list or accounting of disclosures, a participant must submit the participant’s request in writing to the Covered Entity.
-A participant’s request must state a time period of not longer than six years
+A participant’s request must state a time period of not longer than six years prior to the date the participant asks for the accounting.

 A participant’s request should indicate in what form the participant wants the list (for example, paper or electronic).
 The first list a participant requests within a 12-month period will be provided free of charge.
 For additional lists, we may charge a participant for the costs of providing the list.
 We will notify a participant of the cost involved and a participant may choose to withdraw or modify a participant’s request at that time before any costs are incurred.